MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-PSDrive.md

 MyCompany  Registry      HKEY_LOCAL_MACHINE\Software\MyCo...
 ```

-This command creates a temporary Windows PowerShell drive that provides quick access to a frequently checked registry key.
+This command creates a temporary PowerShell drive that provides quick access to a frequently checked registry key.
 It creates a drive named MyCompany that is mapped to the HKLM\Software\MyCompany registry key.

-It uses *Name* to specify a name for the drive, *PSProvider* to specify the Windows PowerShell Registry provider, and *Root* to specify the registry key.
+It uses *Name* to specify a name for the drive, *PSProvider* to specify the PowerShell Registry provider, and *Root* to specify the registry key.

 When the command finishes, the contents of the MyCompany key appear in the MyCompany: drive.
 To see them, type: `dir MyCompany:`.